Day 33 - The Road to Bilbao

 About half an hour away from the coast we drive past a small town called Balmaseda which is looking lovely in the sunshine and has tourist signs highlighting its bridge so we decide to stop and stretch our legs.

 The town has a nice feel, it’s getting ready for its live passion play later in the week and there are lots of young people around, presumably school has broken up.
 The town had been suggested previously as a stopover before the ferry , there’s an aire on the edge of town and the idea is appealing , though I’m keen to have a last night hearing the sea.
 Definitely worth bearing in mind for future trips though as it’s a good distance from the port and could be a good first or last night stop.
+As we reach Castro Urdiales I see a large Eroski store and get excited at the prospect of a shop for home, despite the fact that there’s a temporary ban on taking meat and cheese home.
+I spend too much on some bits for the girls and wine and olives but thankfully we’re restricted by the fact we still have to get in the van to sleep tonight!!

 Shopping done we head to Mioño where we overnighted before our ferry last year.
 Not much has changed it’s a funny little spot but has a quirky charm.
 There are surfers out and dog walkers but it’s not busy.
 We had thought we might try a different spot but having looked at the options we plump for a spot very close to our last one.